cidgoh/FastaUploader/README.md

     -k KEY_FIELD, --key=KEY_FIELD
       provide the metadata field name to match to fasta record identifier -a API, --api=API
       provide the target API to send data too.
 A batch submission job will be initiated for it.
-Default is -u API_TOKEN, --user=API_TOKEN
+Default is "VirusSeq_Portal" -u API_TOKEN, --user=API_TOKEN
-      An API user token is required for API access
+      an API user token is required for API access
-  -r RESET, --reset=RESET
+    -r, --reset
-      Regenerate all batch files and beging API resubmission process even if batch files already exist under given output file pattern.
+      Regenerate all batch files and begin API resubmission process even if batch files already exist under given output file pattern.

 For example: